10 questions before getting married in France to ask each other before you start to plan your big day…

-Firstly congratulations, you’re engaged and now planning your wedding, welcome to the adventure!
-Getting married in France is a dream, beautiful scenery, delicious food, warm weather….
+Firstly congratulations, you’re engaged and now planning your wedding.
+Welcome to this incredible adventure!
+Getting married in France is a dream, with beautiful scenery, delicious food, and warm weather….
 What’s not to like?!
 Planning a destination wedding can be a big undertaking, and you should really have a good idea of what you are getting into.
 If you do it right, it’s exciting and the trip of a lifetime for both you and all your guests!
-Today, we welcome FWS vendor, Clémentine Ward from Awardweddings to share some questions before getting married in France…

 1. Am I ready for the adventure?

-Most of you readers might be based in the UK and although France is a neighboring country, the culture and language is often vastly different.
+Most of you readers might be based in the UK or USA, and you already know that the culture and language are vastly different.
 When it comes to planning a life event involving a lot of your savings, it’s important that you are ready for it.
 You may have difficulty communicating and you won’t be around, easily, to meet all your suppliers; so, it’s important that you do your research and feel comfortable with the process.

 2. When should I start planning the wedding?